adamsilver/adamsilver.io-jekyll/_posts/2017-10-16-but-sometimes-buttons-look-like-links.md

 Maybe it should open in a new page and that would solve the problem?
 Maybe that’s not the desired experience?
 In any case, the reason we’ve styled these items the same is because consistency is a quality of good design.

 But on this occasion we’ve taken consistency too far.
-We’ve stamped out the differences, removed the affordance and made a dishonest interface.
+We’ve stamped out the differences, removed the unique signifier and made a dishonest interface.
 Consistency is not about making different things the same.
 It’s about making the same things the same.

 ## How can we differentiate call to action buttons?

 If you’ve been nodding along so far, then you’ll probably agree that a call to action needs to stand out.
-But that it also needs to look different to buttons to afford the behaviour of a link.
+But that it also needs to look different to buttons to signify the behaviour of a link.

 One example is the Government Digital Service’s ‘start buttons’: